Turn Insights into Action | Overview

 • What additional information or insight do you need?
 Which areas do you need to clarify?

-Sharing the results of the survey with the team plays a critical role in gaining their buy-in to make improvements.
+Sharing the results of the listening event with the team plays a critical role in gaining their buy-in to make improvements.
 Below are a few best practices for preparing for and discussing results.

 1. Set the ground rules.